Auto Theft Laws in Tennessee

 Depending on the circumstances, a conviction for vehicle theft or a related crime could result in a serious prison sentence.
 The circumstances of the crime determine the applicable penalties.

 Under Tennessee law, a person commits theft by taking or exercising control over property that belongs to someone else without permission and with the intent to deprive the owner of the property.
-Tennessee's theft law applies both to a person who steals cars to sell them and to the owner of the "chop shop" who buys cars knowing that they have been stolen.
-For more general information on theft, see Tennessee Laws on Misdemeanor and Felony Theft and Shoplifting.
+Tennessee's theft law applies both to a person who steals cars to sell them and to the owner of the "chop shop" who buys cars knowing they've been stolen.

 Thefts are classified under Tennessee law according to the value of the stolen property.
 The more valuable the property is, the more severe the punishment will be.